wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 ---

 !!! tip
     Another function, `plink_pairwise_ld()`, can also be used if the .bed, .bim, and .fam files are already created.
-The `prefix =` arguemnt can be utilized to provide the prefix to each of the files (e.g., files must be: prefix.bed, prefix.bim, prefix.fam).
+The `prefix =` argument can be utilized to provide the prefix to each of the files (e.g., files must be: prefix.bed, prefix.bim, prefix.fam).

 ## Loading Example LD Data